Men's Health - A Holistic Approach

 If you require a Doctor, always try to find a natural holistic thinking medical practitioner.

 Often, specific nutrients play a protective role.
-Traditionally men in european countries have always eaten Pumpkin seeds, which is a good source of Zinc and is needed to enhance prostate health.
+Traditionally, men in European countries have always eaten Pumpkin seeds, which are a good source of Zinc, needed to enhance prostate health.
 By altering steroid hormone metabolism, zinc supplementation may reduce prostate enlargement.

 Interestingly, Zinc absorption often declines with age, while prostate problems increase with age... that's a good match.
 Deficiencies commonly occur with malnutrition or malabsorbtion.